Wearable Technology: How Smart Devices are Changing Our Lives

 Popular Wearable Tech Companies

-• Garmin: GPS-enabled smartwatches for athletes
+- Garmin: GPS-enabled smartwatches designed for active athletes

 Challenges of Wearable Technology